kluctl/www-kluctl.io/content/en/blog/2024-07-25-argocd-and-flux-vs-kluctl.md

 GitOps can be implemented in two different strategies.
 One is the push strategy, which is actually what has been done reliably for years in classical continues delivery, e.g. via Jenkins, Gitlab pipelines or GitHub workflows.
-The way it is usually implemented however has some disadvantages, for example the possibility of growing drift between the state in Git and the state in the cluster.
+The way it is usually implemented however has some disadvantages, for example the possibility of a growing drift between the state in Git and the state in the cluster.

 The other is the pull strategy, implemented via controllers running inside your target cluster.
-These controllers usually pull the Git repository in some defined interval and then (re-)apply all resources again and again.
+These controllers usually pull the Git repository in some defined interval and then (re-)apply all resources continuously.
 This reliably ensures that drift is being fixed whenever it occurs.

 ### ArgoCD and Flux

-Both implement GitOps in the pull strategy.
+Both ways implement GitOps as a pull strategy.
 ArgoCD also natively supports manual synchronization, meaning that you can disable periodic reconciliation and instead rely on manual syncs via the UI.

 Push based GitOps is not possible in ArgoCD or Flux, this is however not considered a downside but a strict design